-In these days there are many dog breeds are available in the world.
+These days there are many dog breeds available in the world.
 So if you are thinking of adding a new pet to your family?
-Check out this list of top 10 active and energetic and fastest dog breeds in the world.
+Check out this list of the top 10 active and energetic, and fastest dog breeds globally.

 Top 10 fastest dogs content overview